oconr/apptyped/README.md

 - Create `.env` with the following:
   - `APPWRITE_ENDPOINT` - The endpoint of your Appwrite instance
   - `APPWRITE_PROJECT_ID` - The ID of your Appwrite project
-  - `APPWRITE_API_KEY` - An Appwrite API key is required to generate the types from your collections.
+  - `APPWRITE_API_KEY` - An Appwrite API key is required to generate the types from your collections as well as using the server-side client
 - Run `node lib/index g` to generate the fully typed SDK

+> This SDK is compatible with Appwrite server version 1.4.x